adampaseltiner/stock-analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/82347825/116827894-8ec31f00-ab69-11eb-8b65-f11ab3fbeabc.png)

   Refactoring would make sense if you were working on a data set so large that cutting down on the processing time would be beneficial and/or necessary.
-However, for a small scale project like this stock data with only ~3000 lines of data, diminishing the program run time probably does not matter much to Steve and refactoring would only cause more of a headache to the coder and also potentially lead to errors in an already working code.
+However, for a small scale project like this with stock data filling only ~3000 line, diminishing the program run time probably does not matter much to Steve and refactoring would only cause more of a headache to the coder and also potentially lead to errors in an already working code.